atrain400/atrain400/README.md

 ### Hi there 👋
+I’m currently working on ... getting my Masters in Applied Data Science at Syracuse University

 <!--
 **atrain400/atrain400** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.